onuryurdupak/unity3d-recursive-selector/README.md

 Your options include:

+1-) Manually selecting desired game objects from the `Hierarchy` window.

-1-) Using the `Hierarchy` search bar with `Types` which will select all instances of `Text` component in the scene.
+2-) Using the `Hierarchy` search bar with `Types` which will select all instances of `Text` components in the scene.
+If the scene has many `Text` components, you will need to filter again by hand and manually select desired objects.

-2-) Using a prefab for repeating elements; editing the prefab source, modifying all prefab clones.
+3-) Using a prefab for repeating elements; editing the prefab source, modifying all prefab clones.
 (This is a valid option, but you may want to avoid using prefabs for this.
-E.g: You may want to keep whole object state in the encapsulating scene.)
+E.g: You may want to keep object states in the encapsulating scene only.)

-3-) Using the `Recursive Selector` as shown below:
+4-) Using the `Recursive Selector` as shown below:

 - Select top level game objects from `Hierarchy` window.

 ![](/Readme/Hierarchy_Selection.png)

-- Type in `UI.Text` (quick-select complete definition from `Filtered Results` foldout).
+- Type in `UI.Text` (quick-select complete definition from the `Filtered Results` foldout).
 Then click on `Select`.

 ![](/Readme/Recursive_Selector_Usage.png)